Lexawise's Official Icon

 Origin in Property Law & Latin Roots

 The word “demise” comes from the Latin dimittere, which means “to send away” or “to let go.”
 It might sound old-school, but it made its way into English legal language to describe handing over property rights—especially in leases.
-Unlike inheritance or selling, a demise refers to transferring use of property through a lease.
+Unlike inheritance or selling, a demise refers to transferring the use of property through a lease.

 In older property law, “demise” often appeared in documents that established not just possession but the tenant’s right to enjoy the property in peace.
 This legal evolution is why the term remains relevant in modern contracts, even as simpler language becomes more common in other areas of law.